JoeyRubas/Schedule-Share/README.md

 # Schedule-Share
-The easiest way for high school students from Illinois community unit school district 203 to share their schedules.
+The easiest way for high school students from Naperville Community Unit School District 203 to share their schedules.